mjforan/rpicam_hailo_ros/README.md

 ```

 # Tuning
+Make sure to select the appropriate compiled model in [Dockerfile.hailo](Dockerfile.hailo).
+The same URL scheme works for both accelerators, just add an 'l' for the 8-L version.

 It may be desirable to have the stream running at a higher rate than your model and hardware can support.
 An easy way to achieve this is to run
 the model at 1/2, 1/3, etc. speed by discarding frames (`capture.grab()`) in [object_tracking.cpp](hailo_detect_ros/src/object_tracking.cpp).
 This approach is best for real-time consistency.